bkryu/Pub2vec-Recommender-System-for-Similar-Publications/README.md

 6. Using Jupyter notebook, you can examine the iPython notebook I have written and ran in `Pub2vec_Analysis.ipynb` to query similar publications.

+*This project was comlpeted for CS229 Fall 2019 Final Project at Stanford University*

 ### References
 [1] Leskovec, Jure, and Rok Sosič.
 "Snap: A general-purpose network analysis and graph-mining library."
 ACM Transactions on Intelligent Systems and Technology (TIST) 8.1 (2016): 1.